siyuan-zou/Cheese_Classification_Challenge/README.md

 # Cheese Classification challenge
 This the hydra and wandb configured codebase of the INF473V - Deep Learning in Computer Vision course challenge at École Polytechnique.
 The goal is to create a cheese classifier without any real training data.
 The training data were created using Dreambooth and Texual Inversion from Stable Diffusion 2.

-In the folder Dreambooth and Texual_Inversion, I have attached used codes for finetuning.
+In the folder **Other_Codes**, there are codes for Dreambooth, Textual Inversion, OCR, Ensemble Learning and several result analysis codes.

 ## Instalation